topo-gps/ios-manual/en/maps/offline_maps.rst

 ~~~~~~~~~~~~~~~~~~
 If you need storage space, you can remove map tiles in the bottom of the map download screen.

-For example, suppose you return from a nice vacation on the Shetland Islands.
+Suppose you return from a nice vacation on the Shetland Islands.
 You have no plans to return in the near future, and do not need the maps anymore.
 Then you move the map such that only the Shetland Islands are visible.
 Next you press the ‘Offline accessible’ button on the top left of the screen to open the map download screen.’

 If you scroll to the bottom of the map download screen you will find a ‘Remove’ button as you can see below: